louiskhenghao/formzk/libs/mui/README.md

 ## Getting Started

-`@formzk/mui` enhances the capabilities of `@formzk/core` by integrating Material-UI components.
-This package allows you to seamlessly utilize both the native components from `@formzk/core` and the enriched Material-UI components, providing a robust toolkit for creating and managing forms with Material-UI's comprehensive component library
+`@formzk/mui` allows developer to seamlessly utilize both the native components from `@formzk/core` package and providing a robust toolkit for creating and managing forms with Material-UI's component library

 To begin using `@formzk/mui`, ensure that you have `@formzk/core` set up in your project.
-If you need guidance on the initial setup, please refer to the [@formzk/core documentation](https://github.com/louiskhenghao/formzk/blob/main/libs/core/README.md#getting-started)
+If you need guidance on the initial setup, please refer to the `@formzk/core` [documentation](https://github.com/louiskhenghao/formzk/blob/main/libs/core/README.md#getting-started)

 ---